Where do I get an admission ticket?

 What if I decide not to take an exam?

 All exams orders must be prepaid.
-If you decide not to take an exam for which you have paid, you must submit in writing to firstname.lastname@example.org no later than 72 hours prior to your exam’s scheduled date to be eligible for a partial refund.
+If you decide not to take an exam for which you have paid, you must submit in writing to firstname.lastname@example.org no later than March 28 to your exam’s scheduled date to be eligible for a full refund.
 Your email must include your name, student ID number, the school you attend, and the title of the exam that you would like to cancel.
+No refunds will be processed after March 28.

 If I cancel an exam, will I get a refund?

-If you follow the above procedures and cancel in writing no later than 72 hours prior to the scheduled exam date, you will get a partial refund of $75.
-Students who cancel with less than 72 hour notice or do not show up on the day of the exam are not eligible for any refund.
+If you follow the above procedures and cancel in writing no later than March 28, 2018, you will get a full refund of the exam fees.
+Students who cancel after March 28 or do not show up on the day of the exam are not eligible for any refund.

 What if I finish early?
 Can I leave early?
 Can I leave early because I have sports, work, other commitments?